emqx/cloud-docs/en_US/connect_to_deployments/c_sharp_sdk.md

 ## Preconditions

 >1.
 The deployment has been created.
 You can view connection-related information under Deployment Overview.
 Please make sure that the deployment status is running.
 At the same time, you can use WebSocket to test the connection to the MQTT server.
 >2.
-Set the username and password in `Authentication & ACL` > `Authentication` for connection verification.
+Set the username and password in `Access Control` > `Authentication` for connection verification.

 This project uses .NET 5.0 to develop and test.
 You can use the following commend to confirm the .NET version.
 ```bash